duglin/knregistry/README.md

 ## Faking it

-If you don't want to actually run through the demo yourself but you'd still like to see what it looks like when you run it, simply clone this repo and
+If you don't have an IKS cluster, don't have good internet connectivity, or for whatever reason just don't want to actually execute all of the steps of the demo but you'd still like to see what the demo looks like, simple run:
-run:
 ```bash
 $ USESAVED=1 ./demo
 ```
 The demo will pause for each step, just press the spacebar to continue.

 This will run the demo code but use the output from a saved run.
 The output will look just like you're running it live.

-This is also good for cases where you don't have internet connectivity but still want to show it off.

 ## Demo Setup